-Having one of the best beard trimmers to hand in the bathroom is an absolute necessity.
+Having a feature-packed beard trimmer to hand in the bathroom is an absolute necessity for Australian men.
 While some men may want to rock either a full beard or the clean-shaven look, the vast majority will sport some form of facial hair that, understandably, needs to be tamed on a regular basis.

-Ensuring you give your beard some regular maintenance can make all the difference between looking completely unkempt or a well-groomed modern gentleman.
-Fortunately for you, we’ve rounded up the best beard trimmers in Australia for men to achieve a perfectly polished look.
+Ensuring you give your beard or stubble some regular maintenance can make all the difference between looking completely unkempt or a well-groomed modern gentleman.
+Fortunately for you, we’ve rounded up the best beard trimmers and stubble trimmers in Australia for men to achieve a perfectly polished look.

 What to look for in a beard trimmer

 Most men wouldn’t know, but there’s actually a lot to consider when buying a beard trimmer besides the price.
 You need to consider how versatile it can be, what lengths it can cut your beard or stubble to and, as with most other pieces of technology, how long the battery will last.

 These are the four main factors that will guide you to the best beard trimmer for you:

 Most beard trimmers should include adjustable length settings.
 The incremental levels of adjustment usually increase (become more precise) with the price and are more suited to the discerning bearded man who knows and wants an exact beard/stubble length every time.

 Know your own beard (long, medium, short, stubble) and choose your trimmer accordingly.
 An expensive trimmer with 25 length settings is pointless if you’re just using the short 0.5mm stubble setting every time; a cheaper one can do the same job.

 Some beard trimmers will make it easy to make length adjustments, while some others will come with various guards you need to switch out.
 If you travel regularly, the former option will no doubt be more beneficial.